cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
+Welcome to our Local Coffee Shop! ☕

 ## About Us
-We are dedicated to providing you with the best coffee and pastries in town.
+We serve the best coffee in town.
+Come and enjoy our cozy atmosphere and friendly service!

 ## Our Menu
 - Espresso